MartinBanchero/mpxtractor/README.md

 <img src="man/figures/logo_mpxtractor.png" width = 200, align="right">

 # mpxtractor
-**An R package to extract data from plate reader output files into a tidy dataframe.
+**An R package to extract data from plate reader output raw files into a tidy data frame.
    Plot layout files and plot growth rates over microplate frame.**

 <p align="justified">

 The main function of `mpxtractor` is to provide a simple method that is able to process raw data